CohenINT/WhatsDown/README.md

 ## Current state

+UPDATE: A very preliminary version of the Chrome extension side of things works now.
+The server is being done now.

 WhatsDown does not work right now.
 It's still in initial stages of development, and I can only spend so much time on it every month.
 I have no schedule on when it will be finally usable, but it will (probably) be ready some day.
 Feel free to raise issues if you need anything, or watch the repo to follow it.

 ## The idea